 TRIAL

 The case of Superfin (Article 70, pt.
 1, RSFSR Criminal Code) was examined from 12 to 14 May 1974 by the Oryol City Court.
-The judge was Novikov, who also presided at the trial of Khaustov.
-The prosecutor was Shteiman, deputy procurator of Oryol Region.

-The accused’s defence counsel was the Leningrad lawyer Gurevich: the Moscow Bar Association would not allow Superfin’s relatives to engage L.A.
+The accused’s defence counsel was the Leningrad lawyer Gurevich.
+The Moscow Bar Association would not allow Superfin’s relatives to engage L.A.
 Yudovich, the Moscow lawyer of their choice.

 The main charges brought against Superfin at the trial were:

-• preparing material for the Chronicle and editing issues of it;
+- preparing material for the Chronicle and editing issues of it;

-• making editorial comments on Peter Reddaway’s book Uncensored Russia (notes made on a copy of the book);
+- making editorial comments on Peter Reddaway’s book Uncensored Russia (notes made on a copy of the book);

-• circulating an article by Leszek Kolakowski.
-“Theses on Hope and Hopefulness”;
+- circulating an article by Leszek Kolakowski, “Theses on Hope and Hopefulness”;

-• signing a letter in defence of Galanskov and Ginzburg in 1968; and
+- signing a letter in 1968 in defence of Galanskov and Ginzburg [3]; and

-• uttering ‘slanders’ about Gorky and Sholokhov.
+- uttering ‘slanderous comments’ about the writers Gorky and Sholokhov.

 *

 Superfin also denied the “anti-Soviet” character of the Vestnik RSKhD (Herald of the Russian Student Christian Movement).
 It was an independent journal, he said, that covered religious, literary and socio-political themes.
-It was published through the labours of only one man, he continued, and not with money from the CIA, the People’s Labour Alliance (NTS), etc. … He noted that references to this journal had appeared in the Soviet press.
+It was published through the labours of only one man, he continued, and not with money from the CIA, the People’s Labour Alliance (NTS), etc. …

-The opinions which Superfin had expressed about these publications at the pre-trial investigation before 5 November were read out at the trial: at that time, he had acknowledged their ‘anti-Soviet’ character.
 Superfin attributed these opinions, as well as a number of statements of the same period which he later repudiated (also read out at the trial), to fear and a desire to transfer his own responsibility onto other people.
 Superfin declared that he was prepared to answer for his behaviour during the investigation, and not only according to the Criminal Code.

 Three witnesses spoke at the trial.

-Victor Khaustov repeated the evidence given by him during his pre-trial investigation, before Superfin’s arrest, and also that given at his own trial, presenting his version of the duplication of Kuznetsov’s Diaries and the sending of the manuscript to the West (see this issue, CCE 32.2).
+He then presented his version of the duplication of Kuznetsov’s Diaries and the sending of the manuscript to the West (CCE 32.2).
 This evidence coincided in the main with the evidence of Superfin.

-Szandor Fodo, a final-year student from Tartu University, after expressing his high opinion of Superfin as a man and a scholar, confirmed that he had recounted to him in detail about his own dismissal from work [see CCE 19.8, item 1].
-Fodo stated that in conversations with Superfin it was he, Fodo, who would bring up the theme of the national question, as this had always troubled him in its application, both to his own native people, the Hungarians of Transcarpathia (see CCE 22.8, item 13), and to other national minorities.
+Fodo stated that in conversations with Superfin he himself raised the subject of the national question, as this had always troubled him in its application, both to his own native people, the Hungarians of Transcarpathia (CCE 22.8 [13]), and to other national minorities.

-Witnesses whose evidence was referred to in the indictment as corroborating certain points which were subsequently included in the verdict, were not summoned to court.
-Thus, the evidence of Irina Zholkovskaya was mentioned as one of the proofs of Superfin’s participation in the gathering of information for the Chronicle: yet it is known that at the pre-trial investigation Zholkovskaya had stated only that she had read her husband Ginzburg’s letters from acquaintances, “and Superfin might have been amongst them”.
+Thus, the evidence of Irina Zholkovskaya was mentioned as one proof of Superfin’s participation in the gathering of information for the Chronicle: yet it is known that at the pre-trial investigation Zholkovskaya stated only that she had read her husband Alexander Ginzburg’s letters from acquaintances, “and Superfin might have been amongst them”.

 “Taking into consideration the poor health of the accused”, Procurator Shteiman asked for six years in the camps and three years of exile.
 The court sentenced Superfin to five years of strict-regime camps and two years exile.